BogdanArtem/text_analysis/README.md

 HOW TO USE IT

 You can use this file as library or as a standalone software.
-To use it as a library you can simply run 'from text_analysis import *' to start using Text class of the library.
-Or you can run the file via 'python3 text_analysis.py'.

-Before running the script place it in the root folder of your texts as shown below
+Before running the script in standart mode place it in the root folder of your texts as shown below

     ── Texts
     │   ├── Complex